Description

 Course Structure

-- 5 weeks — Personal responsibility
+- 5 weeks on personal responsibility

-- 2 weeks — Finance and budgeting
+- 2 weeks on personal finance and money management

 Required Materials